Skip to main content

 scanRegistry=true|false

-Scan the registry keys on your machine.
+Scan the registry keys on your endpoint.

 Default value: false